kkamara/kkamara/README.md

   Where do I get my project ideas from? https://1000projects.org/projects/php-projects .

-  I use the free https://pomofocus.io to work more efficiently.
-There is a desktop app version that I use.

   Favourite photo: https://github.com/kkamara/useful/raw/main/grocery-store-management-system5.png?raw=true .

   My current desktop wallpaper: https://github.com/kkamara/useful/blob/main/desktop-wallpaper.jpg .